newatoms/beta/projects/science-of-images/post.md

 This is because *comprehension* is linked to the way our brains translate data in order to simplify it.
 [It has been observed that 90% of the information sent to our brains is visual](http://blog.hubspot.com/blog/tabid/6307/bid/33423/19-Reasons-You-Should-Include-Visual-Content-in-Your-Marketing-Data.aspx#sm.00001ztsyhxnje9dr7r1i72p6g37j), with our brains responding to it 60,000 faster than they do for text.

 Thus, our brains need a picture to process information faster and create a connection between the visual representation and its concept.
-It’s impressive how the visual perception in our brains makes simplifies such a complex task.
+It’s impressive how the visual perception in our brains simplifies such a complex task.
 This could also be a scientific explanation for why "an image is worth a thousand words.”

 ## The *retention* capacity: Go weird and crazy